nguy1241/CMSE202-Science6/ProgressLog.md

 - **Logitistics regression model**: One group conducts a logistic regression on the data and present their findings.
 - **Linear regression/ any other OLS or data analysis model**: Another group does ML on this different model and present their findings.
 - One last person will compile BOTH these models and do a comparison of the pros and cons of each, comparing how they both performed.

+# Thursday, 14 November 2024
+Updated the code to fix dataset reading in branches "test" and "Logisitic\_regression".
+Started presentation slides.
+Finalized what we are going to present.